yecril71pl/WSL/WSL/initialize-distro.md

 The first time a newly installed distro runs, a Console window will open, and you'll be asked to wait for a minute or two for the installation to complete.

 > During this final stage of installation, the distro's files are de-compressed and stored on your PC, ready for use.
-This may take around a minute or more depending on the performance of your PC's storage devices.
-This initial installation phase is only required when a distro is clean-installed - all future launches should take less than a second.
+> This may take around a minute or more depending on the performance of your PC's storage devices.
+> This initial installation phase is only required when a distro is clean-installed or upgraded&mdash;all future launches should take less than a second.

 ## Setting up a new Linux user account